lemonguy-104/dotfiles/README.md

 git clone --recurse-submodules https://github.com/lemonguy-104/dotfiles.git cd dotfiles

 # Symlink all of them.
+README.md and TODO needs to be deleted to symlink all.
 stow *

 # Symlink only one, in this case, Xresources.
 stow urxvt
 ```

-Disclamer: something may look weird, like Xresources, because it uses Mononoki Nerd Font and it needs to be installed to look as ot should.
+Disclamer: some things may look weird, like urxvt, because it uses Mononoki Nerd Font and it needs to be installed to look as it should.